-Parents should notify either Erin Cole at ecole@weinsteinjcc.org or Caroline Clark at ecole@weinsteinjcc.org if their child will be absent.
+Parents should notify either Caroline Clark at cclark@weinsteinjcc.org or Erin Cole at ecole@weinsteinjcc.org if their child will be absent.
 We are concerned about the health of every child in our program.
 To ensure the well-being of all children in our camp, we strictly enforce the following policies: